This Help File Page was issued on 09/30/2017

 •The Solution: Why this Works:

 ✓Generally speaking, when an Alarm Signal is received:

 ▪To properly interpret that signal, the system searches the CSID Zones table first for the appropriate alarm processing information.

 ▪If neither source (and some other variables outlined below) contains the information for the Alarm Signal that was transmitted, is it reported as an Invalid Alarm.

-✓Information representing Exceptions to these Panel Zones are defined for Specific Subscribers using the CSID Zones Form.
+✓Information representing Exceptions to these Panel Zones are defined for those Specific Subscribers using this CSID Zones Form.

 •How it Works